 The new monitoring effort was launched after the Los Angeles Times had reported this past spring that many online lending firms had claimed that customers are not subjected to a credit check.
 This has been determined to be untrue.
 Now, this trade group is trying to find sites that make the “no credit check” promises as well as other misleading statements.

-“There are business’s that offer payday loans online such as Landmark Cash which meet all the requirements of the OLA and help set a standard in the industry.”
+“There are business’s that offer payday loans online which meet all the requirements of the OLA and help set a standard in the industry.”

 Lisa McGreevy, CEO of Online Lenders Alliance, confirmed that it had performed similar monitoring work previously, but it was conducted manually by typing in an array of phrases, words, and terms into search engines.
 This was meant to discover payday lenders partaking in illicit or unscrupulous practices.
 The latest efforts are the first systematic approach of its kind.